kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 customer.

 At Amazon, there's more things to do and problems to solve than time to do them.
-Prioritizing what to build boils down to finding ways to solve the most impactful customer challenges.
+Prioritizing what to build boils down to determining the most impactful customer challenges.

 #### Ownership